 This week, I had the rare opportunity to attend a business breakfast with Billionaire and CEO of property developer Far East Organization, Mr. Philip Ng.
 According to Forbes, Philip and his brother, Robert, top Singapore’s rich list with a combined wealth of $11.5 Billion (as of Jan 2015).

 He talked about his Christian faith and how it has impacted the way he conducts his business.
-It was a real privilege to listen and learn and it was like having a business mentor advising us on what to do and what not to do.
+Though I am not Christian, it was still a real privilege to listen and learn and it was like having a business mentor advising us on what to do and what not to do.

 Other than his sharing, Philip also answered some questions from the floor and these are the 5 lessons I learned:

 #1: Be Smart & Shrewd For What Is Right